Saturday, December 07, 2013

 Prawn Mee and Cendol.

-As it turned out, everything went well.
-Whatever needed to be seen was seen and whatever needed to be eaten was eaten.
+As it turned out, everything fell perfectly into place.
+Whatever needed to be seen was seen, and whatever needed to be eaten was eaten.
+We left with full hearts, full bellies, and no regrets.

 Sate Kajang Hj.
 Samuri